dolapobj/Snake/README.md

 ###Snake Game###

-This game was created as a part of my prep fall CS315 class .
+This game was created as an independent final project after CS315.
-![Image of Yaktocat]
+![Image of Snake]
 (http://i.imgur.com/ZFxuLjT.png)